Welder Career Information

 In addition to these questions, it's important to look into prospective schools and programs to find out:

-- What specific courses are included in the curriculum
+- What specific welding classes are included in the curriculum

 - Whether or not the school/program is accredited by a recognized body such as the American Welding Society's Schools Excelling Through National Skill Standards Education (SENSE)

 - How long the program will take to complete